makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 # 5 Results & Discussion

 * 3 popular, robust speech encoders as baselines (W2V2B, HuBERT, Whisper-384)
-  * Wav2Vec2-BERT 4 (Communication+ 2023; Chung+ 2021)
+  * Wav2Vec2-BERT (Communication+ 2023; Chung+ 2021)
   * HuBERT 5 (Hsu+ 2021)
   * Whisper (Radford+ 2022)
-* metric: Pearson correlation coefficient (r) and mean squared error (mse) over a 10-fold cross-validated ridge regression model for each task.
-For each model variant, we encode audio segments for each participant and aggregate them with a statistical mean to represent person-level embeddings for the tasks in Table 2 and Table 3.
+* metric: Pearson correlation coefficient (r) and mean squared error (mse)
+  * 10-fold cross-validated ridge regression model for each task
+  * person-level embed: For each model variant, we encode audio segments for each participant and aggregate them with a statistical mean to represent person-level embeddings for the tasks in Table 2 and Table 3.

-## Alignment improved the models’ ability to capture psychological dimensions
+## Alignment improved the models’ ability to capture psychological dims (Tab 2)

-from language.
-We evaluated the speech-based models’ ability to capture the psychological dimensions of language by comparing our models’ predictions to PsychEmb derived values at the segment level.
-As summarized in Table 2, we found that both semantic (WhiSA) and psychological alignments (WhiSPA) significantly outperformed traditional speech-based models (W2V2B and Whisper) across all ten dimensions on both metrics.
-Compared to Whisper, which was evidently a stronger baseline than W2V2B (Avg∆ = 36 Pearson points for WTC & 21 points for HiTOP), our semantic alignment method showed a marked improvement in performance, with an average of 11 in Pearson points for WTC and 2 in HiTOP.
-A paired t-test was used to confirm that all improvements over W2V2B and all improvements over Whisper, except for 4 outcomes in HiTOP, were statistically significant (p < .05).
-This result highlighted our alignment methods improved the speech model’s ability to capture psychological dimensions in language (PsychEmb).
+* both semantic (WhiSA) and psychological alignments (WhiSPA) significantly outperformed traditional speech-based models (W2V2B and Whisper) across all ten dimensions on both metrics.
+  * Compared to Whisper, which was evidently a stronger baseline than W2V2B (Avg∆ = 36 Pearson points for WTC & 21 points for HiTOP), our semantic alignment method showed a marked improvement in performance, with an average
+  * paired t-test was used to confirm that all improvements over W2V2B and all improvements over Whisper, except for 4 outcomes in HiTOP, were statistically significant (p < .05).
-Interestingly, deriving psychological estimates from semantic dimensions (WhiSPA-394) was consistently better than the replacement (WhiSPA384 r) of 10 semantic dimensions with PsychEmb dimension.
-This shows the importance of curating the semantic dimensions before replacing them with different embeddings.
+* WhiSPA-394 (learnable projs = psychological estimates from semantic dims) was consistently better than the replacement (WhiSPA384 r) of 10 semantic dimensions with PsychEmb dimension.
+This shows the importance of curating the
-* the alignment increased the overlap between the latent space of the speech and text embeddings, as shown in Figure 3.
-Before alignment (Figure 3a), speech and text embeddings show distinct contours with very little overlap in their dense regions, highlighting a clear modality gap and a lack of shared contextual meaning.
-After alignment (Figure 3b), the contours exhibit greater overlap, indicating a unified embedding space with reduced variance.
+* fig 3: overlap between the latent space of the speech and text embeddings, as
+  * Before alignment (Figure 3a), speech and text embeddings show distinct contours with very little overlap in their dense regions, highlighting a clear modality gap and a lack of shared contextual meaning.
-Figure 3 demonstrates that the alignment process effectively bridges the semantic gap between the two modalities.
+  * After alignment (Figure 3b), the contours exhibit greater overlap, indicating a unified embedding space with reduced variance.

-## Semantic-Psychological alignment is SotA for speech-based psychological
+## Semantic-Psychological alignment is SotA for speech-based psy assess (Tab 3)

-assessments.
-Table 3 shows that the improvements brought by our aligned models over traditional models were preserved even when
-* evaluated on a spectrum of downstream psychological assessment tasks.
-In
+* evaluated on a spectrum of downstream psychological assessment tasks
-  * a stark increase in capturing deeper psychological conditions such as INT (internalizing) (≥ 16 Pearson points) and DIS (disinhibition) (≥ 20 Pearson points) from very long durations of speech data.
-Consistent with behaviours exhibited with PsychEmb dimensions, in Table 2,
+  * a stark increase in capturing deeper psychological conditions eg INT (internalizing) (≥ 16 Pearson points) and DIS (disinhibition) (≥ 20) from very long durations of speech data.
+Consistent with behaviours
 * which method, tab 2
   * semantic-psychological alignment from semantically-derived psychological dimensions (WhiSPA-394) performed the best, followed by
   * semantic-psychological alignment from replacement (WhiSPA-384 r) and finally
   * semantic-only alignment (WhiSA-384).
-    For these tasks, we averaged the segment-level representations of the interview audio file to produce a person-level embedding.
-These embeddings were used to perform 10-fold cross-validation with a ridge regression model, and its performance was measured using Pearson correlation coefficient (r) and mean squared error (mse).
+  * 10-fold cross-validation with a ridge regression model, and its perf measured using Pearson corr coeff (r) and mean squared error (mse)
 * psychological feature alignment complements semantic alignment by explicitly encoding affective dimensions such as valence and arousal.
 The improvements in outcomes like INT and DIS further support this interpretation
   * these constructs often rely on subtle vocal cues, such as pause distribution, pitch variability, and vocal tone as estab (Kotov+ 2024)
-* By injecting dimensions with psychological relevance into the alignment process, the model bridges the gap between the prosodic information in speech and the textual semantics used to train baseline models like WhiSA.
-This dual alignment likely enhances the model’s ability to capture both the what (semantic content) and the how (affective delivery) of speech, enabling more accurate predictions of psychological scales.
+* By injecting dimensions with psychological relevance into the alignment, the model bridges the gap between the prosodic information in speech and the textual semantics used to train baseline models like WhiSA.
+This dual
+  * ie capture both the what (semantic content) and the how (affective delivery)

 ## Contrastive loss criteria led to richer representations of audio (Table 4)

 * Noise Contrastive Estimation (NCE) consistently produced a better-aligned than cosine similarity (CS).
-This is likely because NCE optimizes for discriminative learning, encouraging more separation between positive and negative samples in the embedding space (Ye+ 2022), enhancing the model’s ability to encode nuanced semantic and psychological cues.
-When
+This is likely because NCE optimizes for discriminative learning, encouraging more separation between positive and negative samples (Ye+ 2022), enhancing the model’s ability to encode nuanced semantic and psychologic cues
 * comparing WhiSPA-394 and WhiSPA-384, we notice the
   * recurring trend with NCE granting a greater optima during alignment than CS as exemplified in Table 4.
   * WhiSPA-384 holds its ground in HiTOP, achieving comparable correlations.

-## WhiSPA effectively scales to larger dimension-
+## WhiSPA effectively scales to larger dimensionalities (Tab 5)

-alities.
-To investigate the effects of utilizing a larger teacher LM, we conducted experiments with all-roberta-large-v1 (∼330M) paired with whisper-medium (∼796M) as the audio backbone, each with 1024 embedding dimensions.
-Table 5 shows that the distillation process remains effective for aligning larger student-teacher model configura- tions, further validating its scalability and general- izability for the downstream task.
-When comparing Whisper-384 to WhiSPA-394, we observe an aver- age error reduction of 83.38%, while the 1024- sized models show an even greater reduction of
+* ? larger teacher LM, we conducted experiments with all-roberta-large-v1 (∼330M) paired with whisper-medium (∼796M) as the audio backbone, each with 1024 embedding dimensions.
+Table 5 shows that
-86.61%.
-A larger audio backbone also improves the consistency with which the student model out- performs its language-based teacher, likely due to enhanced context retention afforded by a larger parameter space.
-For example, WhiSPA-394 sur- passes its teacher in only 2 of 11 outcomes, whereas WhiSPA-1034 does so in 7 of 11 psychological assessments.
-These findings underscore the effec- tiveness of our distillation strategy, particularly for larger models offering greater embedding dimen- sionality.
+* the distillation process remains effective for aligning larger student-teacher model configurations, further validating its scalability and generalizability for the downstream task.
+* err reduc
+  * so far: When comparing Whisper-384 to WhiSPA-394, we observe an average error reduction of 83.38%, while
+  * the 1024-sized models show an even greater reduction of 86.61%.
+A larger audio
+* the consistency with which the student model outperforms its language-based
+  * likely due to enhanced context retention afforded by a larger parameter
+  * WhiSPA-394 surpasses its teacher in only 2 of 11 outcomes, whereas
+  * WhiSPA-1034 does so in 7 of 11 psychological assessments.
+These findings

-## WhiSPA captures semantics without the need
+## WhiSPA captures semantics without the need for appending SBERT
-for appending SBERT representations.
-The last row in Table 6 underscores the marginal in- crease in correlations after appending SBERT em- beddings to WhiSPA.
+representations.
+The last row in Table 6 underscores the marginal increase in correlations after appending SBERT embeddings to WhiSPA.
 WhiSPA, trained through a student-teacher alignment paradigm, appears to reach a semantic and psychological optimum during convergence.
-This is evident in its sub-
+This is evident in its substantial performance gains over Whisper, which lacks the semantic and psychological depth provided by language models.
+However, the potential of cross-modal alignment may be constrained by the representational efficacy of the teacher model(s).
+On human-annotated audio segments, all of the WhiSPA variants achieve substantial improvements in capturing acoustic valence.
+In comparison with Whisper-384, WhiSPA-384 r exhibits a gain of +15 Pearson points in VAL (acoustic valence) which exemplifies the reduction in the semantic/psychological gap between audio models and text-based models.
+Notably in Figure 4, WhiSPA-1034 demonstrates clear improvements in the majority of outcomes, with an average gain of +2 Pearson points, when compared to its teacher, SBERT-1024.
+Ultimately, these findings highlight two important observations: (1) WhiSPA effectively captures nearly all the information encoded by its textbased teacher model, SBERT.
+(2) The marginal returns from appending text-based representations indicate that WhiSPA successfully learns to encode the critical semantic and psychological cues provided by its teachers, reflecting the success of the distillation.

-## WhiSPA’s representations are interpretable
+## WhiSPA’s representations are interpretable through language semantically
-through language semantically associated with psychological dimensions.
-Table 7a shows that n-grams known to be indicative of PTSD severity from prior studies (Kjell+ 2024) —including first-person pronouns, experienced symptoms, psy- chological distress, and negative affect – yield sig- nificantly higher correlations with WhiSPA’s pre- dictions compared to Whisper.
+associated with psychological dimensions.
+Table 7a shows that n-grams known to be indicative of PTSD severity from prior studies (Kjell+ 2024) —including first-person pronouns, experienced symptoms, psychological distress, and negative affect – yield significantly higher correlations with WhiSPA’s pre- dictions compared to Whisper.
 In contrast, Table 7b reveals that language discussing relationships and positive affect is more negatively associated with WhiSPA’s scores.
-These findings indicate that the contrastive loss training effectively aligns the la- tent space with rich semantic and psychological representations, capturing psychologically relevant linguistic markers more robustly.
-The highly se- mantic latent spaces of text-based LMs are reflected in WhiSPA’s representations, especially for psycho- logical nuances in spoken language.
-More quan- titative analysis of our model can be found in Ap- pendix subsection A.4
+These findings indicate that the contrastive loss training effectively aligns the latent space with rich semantic and psychological representations, capturing psychologically relevant linguistic markers more robustly.
+The highly semantic latent spaces of text-based LMs are reflected in WhiSPA’s representations, especially for psychological nuances in spoken language.
+More quantitative analysis of our model can be found in Appendix subsection A.4.

 # 7 Limitations